RetroDECK/Duckstation/README.md

-# DuckStation - (Legacy)
+# DuckStation (Legacy)

-Note: Legacy Emulator
+**Note:** Legacy Emulator

-Duckstation is a Playstation 1 - PSX Emulator.
+DuckStation is a PlayStation 1 (PSX) emulator.

-As of RetroDECK 0.9.0b Duckstation have made licensing changes and is marked as Legacy.

-It will no longer receive any updates and is working as-is.
+As of RetroDECK 0.9.0b, DuckStation has undergone licensing changes and is therefore classified as **Legacy**.
+It no longer receives updates and is provided in its current, as-is state.

-This is an archive.
+This repository serves as an archive.